robertpiosik/CodeWebChat/README.md

 <img src="https://github.com/robertpiosik/CodeWebChat/raw/HEAD/packages/shared/src/media/demo.gif" alt="Walkthrough" />
 </p>

-**Why non-agentic AI-assisted coding?**
+**Four points why go non-agentic**

-Great software is a chain of carefully considered decisions.
-Because LLMs can't truly reason and don't know their own limitations, delegating decision-making may create hard-to-debug weak links; furthermore a lack of practice may impair our own abilities in creating strong ones.
+- **Great software is a chain of carefully considered decisions.** Because LLMs can't truly reason and don't know their own limitations, delegating decision-making may create hard-to-debug weak links; furthermore a lack of practice may impair our own abilities in creating strong ones.
+- **Context, once polluted, won't recover.** When the model gets your intent wrong, adjust included files, instructions and start afresh.
+Telling the model it is wrong only yields meaningless trained-in apologies.
+- **Programming is about building mental models.** Being right about what to show to the model leads to predictability of outputs.
+Getting the job done in a single turn is an ultimate goal.
+- **Agents are expensive and can fail you.** Pattern-matching technology backinig them is sufficient and encouraging when you start, but with ever-increasing complexity of a real-world projects you may get stuck in unseen in training datasets territories.
+Your bills can skyrocket when you happen to run in circles.

 **Guiding principles**